reuk/wayverb/readme.md

 TODO
 ====

-* conversion of spatial coordinates to input node
 * sort out boundary conditions
 * work out how to do mic modelling or hrtf (multichannel)
-* try to merge the raytracer + waveguide
-    * or even just try mixing with logic + EQs

 * look into the Helmholtz equation